annual vs perennial

 Annuals are great options when you want to take gardening one year at a time—if you aren’t sure how you want to fill your garden, growing annuals is a great way to get your feet wet.

 They can also temporarily fill in bare spots or containers, helping to add a splash of color when necessary.
-They tend to offer more blooms than perennials, too.
+Most annuals tend to offer more blooms than herbaceous perennials, too.

 Perennials, on the other hand, are good long term investments.
 If you know exactly how you want your garden to look ten years from now, perennials are smart.
 Although they cost more initially, they will come back every year.

-Perennials often require less water and care once they are stained making them a good choice for drought-prone areas.
+Perennials tend to require less water and care once they are stained making them a good choice for drought-prone areas.

-Finally, growing perennials that are native to your region is smart, since they’ll welcome local wildlife and pollinators
+Finally, planting perennials that are native to your region is smart, since they’ll welcome local wildlife and pollinators.

 Tips for Planting Annuals vs. Perennials